Research Excellence Framework (REF)

 In REF2021 three main areas will be independently assessed by UoA Panels; analysis of outputs (60%), impact (25%) and research environment (15%).
 In 2014, quality ratings for all three sub-sections led to an Overall Quality profile for each UoA submitted.
 Loughborough University made 18 submissions to 17 UoAs.
 For further detail on how we performed in 2014 see the REF2014 website.

 All higher education institutions who intend to make a submission to the 2021 Research Excellence Framework (REF) are required to develop, document and apply a Code of Practice on the fair and transparent identification of staff and selection of outputs for REF submission.

 Loughborough University’s Code of Practice is being drafted by a working group chaired by the Pro-Vice Chancellor (Research) and consisting of academic staff, Human Resources, Loughborough UCU, the Planning Team, and the Research Office.
-The draft Code of Practice will be made available on this webpage from 27 March, when feedback is invited until 1 May 2019.
+The confidential draft Code of Practice is now available and feedback is invited until 1 May 2019.
 The final Code of Practice has to be submitted by 7 June.